Bridging Evolutionary Multiobjective Optimization and GPU Acceleration via Tensorization: Tensorization Implementation in Representative EMO Algorithms

-Given the combined objective tensor \(\bm{F} \in \mathbb{R}^{2n \times m}\), representing the objective tensor of both parent and offspring populations, the non-dominated rank is computed iteratively.
-The primary goal is to assign a non-dominated rank to each individual, where lower ranks correspond to better solutions.
+Given the combined objective tensor \(\bm{F} \in \mathbb{R}^{2n \times m}\), representing the objective tensor of both parent and offspring populations, the nondominated rank is computed iteratively.
+The primary goal is to assign a nondominated rank to each individual, where lower ranks correspond to better solutions.

 First, the dominance relation tensor \(\bm{D} \in {\{0,1\}}^{2n \times 2n}\) is computed using \texttt{vmap} or broadcasting for parallel processing.
 Each element \(\bm{D}_{ij}\) indicates whether the solution \(\bm{F}_i\) dominates \(\bm{F}_j\):